frankchuddy/BitSee/README.md

 The history includes each transaction hash, the relay ip address of the transaction, the date time of each, as well as the current bitcoin wallet balance.

 #### Downloads
-Latest Version 0.1.1 Alpha OSX app: [BitBalance.app.zip](https://github.com/jamesacampbell/BitSee/files/51622/BitBalance.app.zip)
+ɃitSee Latest Version 0.1.1 Alpha OSX app: [BitBalance.app.zip](https://github.com/jamesacampbell/BitSee/files/51622/BitBalance.app.zip)

 #### Language